Ford Focus review - Practicality, comfort and boot space

 One of the Mk3 Focus’s biggest problems was a shortage of interior space, so Ford went back to the drawing board for the Mk4 Focus and extended the wheelbase (the gap between the front and rear axles) by more than five centimetres.

-All of that extension has been handed over to the cabin occupants - particularly those in the rear seats.
+That might not seem like a lot, but all of that extension has been handed over to the cabin occupants – particularly those in the rear seats.
 And the result is accommodation that is perfectly comfortable for four six-footers, even on a long journey.
-There’s even room for a third occupant in the middle of the rear seats - and with no big transmission tunnel in the floor, they should have somewhere to put their feet, too.
+There’s even room for a third occupant in the middle of the rear seats – and with no big transmission tunnel in the floor, they should have somewhere to put their feet, too.